fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 On `line 8`, we pass the local variable `animal` as an argument to the `puts` method, which outputs `'dog'` and returns `nil`.
 On `line 9`, as we attempt to pass the `var` variable as an argument to the `puts` method, we will get a `NameError`, as variables initialised within a block scope cannot be accessed outside of that block.

-*What does the following code return?
+*9) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 a = ​4
 b = ​2